IntroQG/site/source/lessons/L9/exercise-9-hints.rst

 In the second case, you see that you're able to format the same variable different ways within a single character string.
 You may not often need to do this, but it is possible.

+You can find much more about string formatting on the `Python documentation site <https://docs.python.org/3.6/library/string.html#formatstrings>`__.

 Problem 1
 ---------